Environmental Engineering, Bachelor of Science Degree

 View the recommended schedule on the course catalog.

-Please note that catalog requirements may change and you should always confirm your schedule with your advisor.
+Please note that requirements and course offerings may change, and you should consult your advisor to ensure your course schedule meets your individual needs.

 The environmental engineering degree program requires coursework in four main areas: